LeoFJoyce/spaceInvadersJava/README.md

 Spacebar shoots the bullets

-left and right arrow keys to move the spaceship
+Left and right arrow keys to move the spaceship

 Objective destroy all aliens before they reach you